CHEMICAL ENGINEERING PROGRAM

 The Stevens Student Chapter of AIChE brings together all those Stevens students pursuing a degree in Chemical Engineering.
 Members are extended special privileges, opportunities, and access to research papers and other scientific databases.
 Stevens AIChE strengthens the bond between undergraduates, those pursuing Masters Degrees and PhDs, and professors.
 It also serves as a bridge to Student Chapters at other Institutions and Unversities.
 Students can gain even more by presenting research at conferences, attending lectures given by distinguished speakers, or going to events such as Feel The Chem or Exothermic Spring!

 Stevens encourages undergraduate students to become licensed engineers.
 Licensed engineers are a select group.
 Those who do achieve licensure, however, enjoy the professional benefits that accompany this distinction.
 In order to be licensed, students must pass the FE Exam and the PE Exam.
 Learn more about the benefits of becoming a licensed engineer and the requirements.

-The Schaefer School of Engineering and Science Chemical Engineering Undergraduate program is accredited by the Engineering Commission of ABET.
+The Schaefer School of Engineering & Science Chemical Engineering Undergraduate program is accredited by the Engineering Commission of ABET.
 Learn more about the program's mission, objectives, and outcomes.
 For enrollment and graduation data, click here.

 The CAC Commission of ABET